gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_chart.md

 ## Prerequisites

-- _At least_ 3 GB of RAM available on your cluster, in chunks of 1 GB
+- _At least_ 3 GB of RAM available on your cluster, in chunks of 1 GB.
+41GB of storage and 2 CPU are also required.
 - Kubernetes 1.4+ with Beta APIs enabled
 - [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) provisioner support in the underlying infrastructure
 - The ability to point a DNS entry or URL at your GitLab install